platehub/platehub.github.io/docs/content-fields.md

 A multiline text field, suitable for longer texts.
 This field can be turned into a code field with syntax highlighting, so the user can type in code.
 This field is also best used when using the `edit_text_inline` templating tag.

 #### Media field
 A field that gives the user access to the media library, where he can pick or upload new images, PDF's and other attachments.
+Calling a media field object attribute returns an [attachment object](/docs/templating-reference/objects#attachment).

 #### Choice field
 This field gives the user one or more choices to choose from.
 You can add possible choices (predefined values), or pick a true/false choice option.
 The possible choice field kinds are: